ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 {% include iframe_holder.html url="//plotly.com/~ayush.kumar.shah/6.embed" width="900" height="800" scrolling="no" %}

-Then I decide to calculate statistics of a single month May only.
+Then I decide to calculate the statistics of a single month of May only.
 Since the data is cumulative, I need to subtract the data of May from data of April to find the increase in various statistics in May after which I plot the results.

 ```python
 df5 = (df3.loc['2020-05']